Williamsport, Pennsylvania: Transportation

-Williamsport Regional Airport (IPT), located several miles east of the city in the borough of Montoursville, currently lacks commercial flights after American Eagle exited the market in 2021.
-Fullington Trailways provides daily long distance bus service from a station in the downtown to Elmira, New York, Harrisburg, New York City, and Philadelphia.
+Williamsport Regional Airport (IPT), located several miles east of the city in the borough of Montoursville, is served by Southern Airways with passenger flights to and from Dulles International Airport in Washington, D.C., which began in 2024.
+Fullington Trailways provides daily long-distance bus service from a station in the downtown to Elmira, New York, Harrisburg, New York City, and Philadelphia.
 Local bus service within Williamsport and to other places in Lycoming County is offered by River Valley Transit.

 Williamsport is served by several major highways, including Interstate 180, U.S. Route 15, and U.S. Route 220.
-I-180 and US 220 run together northeast/southwest through Williamsport, and US 15 joins (in the opposite direction) for two miles.
+I-180 and US 220 run together northeast–southwest through Williamsport, and US 15 joins (in the opposite direction) for two miles.
 Once completed, Interstate 99 will enter Williamsport from the southwest on US 220 and continue north on US 15, joining only one at a time.

-There is no passenger rail service, but, until the mid-20th century, Williamsport was a major transfer point between the Pennsylvania Railroad (PRR), Reading Railroad (to Jersey City and Philadelphia), and New York Central Railroad (to Lyons, NY via Corning).
-(Albeit, the NYC and the Reading were at one station; and the PRR was at another station, a mile away.)
-The longest enduring were PRR passenger services to New York City, Buffalo, Harrisburg, Washington, D.C., and Philadelphia (the Buffalo Day Express and the Dominion Express to the north and the Washington Express and Dominion Express to the south); and to Erie (Northern Express bound west, and Southern Express bound south and east).
-Freight rail service (west to Avis and east to Muncy) is provided by the Lycoming Valley Railroad, which has its main yard in the Newberry section of Williamsport, and offers connections to the Norfolk Southern and Canadian Pacific railroads.
+Until the mid-20th century, Williamsport was a major transfer point between the Pennsylvania Railroad (PRR) and Reading Railroad to Jersey City, New Jersey and Philadelphia, and on New York Central Railroad to Lyons, New York via Corning, New York.

+The longest enduring trains service was the Buffalo Day Express to New York City, Buffalo, Harrisburg, Washington, D.C., and Philadelphia, the Dominion Express to the north, the Washington Express and Dominion Express to the south, and to the Northern Express to Erie and west, and the Southern Express, which reached southern destinations.

+Freight rail service west to Avis and east to Muncy is provided by the Lycoming Valley Railroad, which has its main yard in the Newberry section of Williamsport, and offers connections to the Norfolk Southern and Canadian Pacific railroads.

 The West Branch Susquehanna River is not navigable, but a dam at Hepburn Street provides a large lake for recreational boating, including outings on the mock paddlewheeler Hiawatha from Susquehanna State Park.

 Sports

 The Williamsport Crosscutters, a collegiate summer baseball team of the MLB Draft League, play their home games at Bowman Field.
 Each year, the field also hosts the MLB Little League Classic.

 The Little League World Series is held annually on the south side of the West Branch Susquehanna River in South Williamsport, where Little League Baseball now has its headquarters.

+The Williamsport Country Club, an 18-hole A. W. Tillinghast designed course, is located in nearby Loyalsock Township.
+Its premier event—the WCC Invitational—features golfers from the local area and further afield in an annual tournament dating to 1928.

 The Susquehanna 500 Mini Indy Gokart Racing Series was held annually in Brandon Park.
 During the 2014 race, a fatal crash involving one of the go-kart operators marked the end to the yearly tradition.